Saqa Id

 Credits

-The qualification focuses on essential knowledge and skills for teachers, teaching in Grades 4 – 6, and in at least two teaching Electives.
-Students may be required to complete a conversational African language module (Conversational isiZulu) to facilitate learning in multi-lingual classrooms, if they are not proficient in an African language.
-They may also be required to complete the Technology and Teaching module if they are not proficient in the use of technology
+The qualification focuses on essential knowledge and skills for teachers, teaching in Grades 4 – 6, and in at least two teaching specialisations.
+Students may be required to complete a conversational African language module (Conversational isiZulu) to facilitate learning in multi-lingual classrooms if they are not proficient in an African language.
+They may also be required to complete the Technology and Teaching module if they are not proficient in the use of technology.

 Fill in the form and receive the programme information pack.